Santander Universities/Fordham Ethics and Society Scholarship

 Students who apply to the program through this option complete the May workshop (CEED 6100: Theories and Applications in Contemporary Ethics).
 This intensive three-day graduate level course designed to provide cross-disciplinary perspectives on moral theory and applied ethics.
 Using a team-teaching approach, this course brings together faculty from at least six different disciplines to provide foundational knowledge about moral theory with contemporary applications.
 Graduate Record Exam scores are not required for this track.
 Applications for this track are due March 27, 2015.

 5. Summer HIV Prevention Research Ethics Training Institute

-Early Career international HIV/AIDS researchers may apply for Santander Scholarship funding to attend the 10-day Fordham HIV Prevention Reserach Ethics Training Institute, held in July 2014.
+Early Career international HIV/AIDS researchers may apply for Santander Scholarship funding to attend the 10-day Fordham HIV Prevention Reserach Ethics Training Institute, held in July.
 Click here for more information about the institute, including application instructions and eligibility requirements .
-Applications for this track are due February 28, 2014.
+NOTE: Applications are not being accepted for Summer 2015.

 The Santander Universities /Fordham Ethics and Society Scholarship is open to non-U.S. citizen students (U.S. citizens and permanent residents are not eligible) who have the academic qualifications to pursue graduate study (e.g., are currently enrolled in or have completed a graduate program).
 The Ethics and Society program serves students from a range of academic backgrounds, including, but not limited to Theology, Philosophy, Psychology, Sociology/Anthropology, Law, Political Science, Public Health, Medicine, History, Economics, and Biology.
 Applicants must be proficient in English.